micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 A semaphore can be used instead of a mutex if none of the threads competing for the shared resource have deadlines to be satisfied.

 However, if there are deadlines to meet, you should use a mutex prior to accessing shared resources.
 Semaphores are subject to unbounded priority inversions, while mutexes are not.
+On the other hand, mutexes cannot be used on interrupts, since they need an owner thread.

 ### Deadlock (or deadly embrace)